Positive-Future/positive-future.github.io/content/en/pages/contest.md

 ---
 ## Who ?

-The competition is open to all, regardless of nationality, age or profession.
+The competition is open to all, regardless of nationality or profession.

 Proposals can be made individually or in groups.